 In 1966, when the Louisville City and Jefferson County Schools merged, the APTA successfully marched on Frankfort to keep Anchorage School out of the merger.
 During desegregation of the 1970’s, Superintendent Elizabeth Ann Ewing headed a committee which again kept Anchorage as an Independent school district due to a lack of evidence of a constitutional violation of segregation.

 The first learning disabilities teacher was hired in 1978.
 An LD/Special education/Speech Therapist was added in 1979.
 An administration building including four classrooms was constructed in 1982.
 A new cafeteria was constructed and dedicated in September 1989.
-The currently library and gym and 5 classrooms were added in 1992.
+The current library and gym and five classrooms were added in 1992.
 Six years later, a second floor was added with 10 additional classrooms.